Solomonsolomonsolomon/chainlink_keepers/README.md

 The contract has two public variables: `counter` and `interval`.
 The `counter` variable keeps track of the last time the `performUpkeep` function was called, while the `interval` variable specifies how often the upkeep function should be performed.

 The contract also has two functions that implement the `AutomationCompatibleInterface` interface.
 The `checkUpkeep` function checks whether the upkeep function needs to be performed, based on the current time and the `interval` variable.
-If upkeep is needed, it returns a boolean value of true, along with an empty byte array.
-If upkeep is not needed, it returns a boolean value of false, along with an empty byte array.
+If upkeep is needed, it returns a boolean value of **true**, along with an *empty byte array*.
+If upkeep is not needed, it returns a boolean value of **false**, along with an empty byte array.

 The `performUpkeep` function updates the `counter` variable to the current time.
 This function is called by the Chainlink Keeper system when the `checkUpkeep` function returns true.